cmmvio/docs.cmmv.io/docs/4-HTTP/0-Overview.md

-# HTTP Overview
+# Overview

-The CMMV framework comes with built-in support for both Express and Fastify as HTTP adapters.
-However, the system allows for custom HTTP adapters by implementing the AbstractHttpAdapter class.
-This makes it possible to integrate other web frameworks or HTTP libraries with the same consistency and features provided by the default adapters.
-Developers can extend and customize their server architecture based on their requirements while maintaining the structure and benefits of the CMMV ecosystem.
+The CMMV framework introduces its own default server implementation, ``@cmmv/server``, which offers superior performance and seamless integration with the overall CMMV ecosystem.
+This server is highly optimized and designed to provide built-in support for critical features such as compression, routing, request handling, static file serving, security, and middleware management.
+Because ``@cmmv/server`` is developed as a core part of CMMV, it allows for better control over feature enhancements, bug fixes, and performance improvements, making it the recommended option for most applications.

-The ExpressAdapter in CMMV provides an abstraction over the Express.js framework, enabling seamless integration with the CMMV ecosystem.
-This adapter includes features such as request compression, session management, custom headers, and middleware.
-Below are the key functionalities implemented:
+The server is flexible and shares many of the same APIs and capabilities as [Express](https://expressjs.com/) and [Fastify](https://fastify.dev/), which ensures an easy transition if you're familiar with those frameworks.
+However, ``@cmmv/server`` also includes enhanced integration with CMMV’s contracts, modules, and services, providing a more consistent developer experience across different layers of the application.

 Key Features:
 * **HTTP and HTTPS Support:** The adapter can initialize servers using both HTTP and HTTPS based on configuration.